CHA’s Mission:

 The CA Dept. of Food and Ag (CDFA), USDA, FDA, EPA, SBA and other stakeholder public agencies.

-products industry when issues and legislation impact the commerce and research of industrial hemp products, such as California's Proposition 64.
+State and Local Governments — CHA monitors the activities of state and local governments and represents the hemp products industry when issues and legislation impact the commerce and research of industrial hemp products, such as California's Proposition 64.

 Communications: